AJ8GH/advent-of-code/y-2023/src/main/resources/d3/README.md

 In this schematic, there are _two_ gears.
 The first is in the top left; it has part numbers `467` and `35`, so its gear ratio is `16345`.
 The second gear is in the lower right; its gear ratio is `451490`.
 (The `*` adjacent to `617` is _not_ a gear because it is only adjacent to one part number.)
 Adding up all of the gear ratios produces `_467835_`.

 _What is the sum of all of the gear ratios in your engine schematic?_

+Your puzzle answer was `93994191`.

+Both parts of this puzzle are complete!
+They provide two gold stars: ⭐ ⭐